hokifung/3D-Brain-Midsagittal-Flip/README.md

 ## Usage

 The execution is designed to be as straight-forward as possible.
+It will process all the images in the `<input folder>` and store the flipped images in the `<outout folder>`.

 1. Create an `<input folder>` to store all normalized<sup>*</sup> images waiting to be processed.
 2. Create an `<output folder>` to store the processed images.
 3. Run the python script using the following command line.
-4. The program will process all the images in the `<input folder>` and store the flipped images in the `<outout folder>`.

 The python script provides a CLI (Command Line Interface) usage for this program.
 To execute it:
 ```
 python flip.py <input_folder> <output_folder>
 ```

-## Reminder

 <sup>*</sup>Please make sure the input images are normalized to a standard space (for brain images) or make sure the plane-to-be-flipped sits on the midpoint of the chosen axis.